Diversity and Inclusion @ Tandon

 We vow to be a staunch and active ally of Black and Latino STEM scholars and industry professionals, and we are conducting the ongoing work, vigilance, and in-depth discussion required.
-The Black and Latino Men @ Tandon (BLMT) Initiative is an important component of this effort and the concrete, measurable actions we are taking.
+The My Brother's Keeper @ Tandon (MyBK @ Tandon) Initiative is an important component of this effort and the concrete, measurable actions we are taking.

 We vow to be a place where women scientists, technologists, and engineers are heard and supported.
 We know that it’s impossible for a society to thrive if it ignores the talents and skills of a large segment of its members, and we won’t rest until women, who make up half the world’s population, have the education they need to hold half the world’s STEM jobs

 As research institutions, engineering schools are perfectly positioned to create next-generation technology that accounts for inherent bias, measures disparities, increases accessibility for people with disabilities, and opens world-changing possibilities in sometimes unexpected ways.

 The Office of Inclusive Excellence (OIE) was established to offer strategic leadership for Inclusion, Diversity, Equity and Belonging at the NYU Tandon School of Engineering.
 The OIE works to build and foster diversity, equity, inclusion, social justice, anti-racism, anti-discrimination, restoration, reconciliation, and accessibility at NYU Tandon.